by Jessica Schaffer, HIAS Immigration & Citizenship Director

 As Jews, we know first-hand what it means to be a refugee; to be oppressed, persecuted, and forced to flee our homes while the world turns its back.
 At the Evian Conference, convened in 1938 to discuss the plight of Jewish refugees, only one country – the Dominican Republic – agreed to open their borders to those fleeing Nazi terror.
 We’ve walked in the shoes of today’s refugees.

-With this history as a foundation and the Jewish values of Tikkun Olam (repairing the world) and Hachnasat Orchim (welcoming others) guiding us, HIAS Chicago, a program of JCFS and affiliate of HIAS National, has created the Congregational Co-Sponsorship Program.
+With this history as a foundation and the Jewish values of Tikkun Olam (repairing the world) and Hachnasat Orchim (welcoming others) guiding us, HIAS Immigration & Citizenship, a program of JCFS Chicago and affiliate of HIAS National, has created the Congregational Co-Sponsorship Program.
 This partnership initiative is an opportunity for synagogues to welcome and support newly arrived refugee families by providing critical social-emotional and financial support, ensuring that the integration into their new community goes smoothly, and establishing a strong pathway to self-sufficiency.
 A Congregational Welcome Team helps coordinate the synagogue’s cadre of volunteers as they work to:

 - Raise the funds needed to help support a refugee family during their first three months in the United States

 - Greet the family at the airport upon their arrival

 - Help set up the family’s apartment with furniture and other household items

 - Tutor youth or adults in English and assist school-aged children with their schoolwork

 - Mentor the family by accompanying them to the grocery store, helping them navigate public transport networks, and orienting them to the city Chicago